http4k/http4k-connect/README.md

 ![.github/workflows/release.yaml](https://github.com/http4k/http4k-connect/workflows/.github/workflows/release.yaml/badge.svg)
 ![http://kotlinlang.org](https://img.shields.io/badge/kotlin-1.4-blue.svg)

-http4k-connect is a set of lightweight API libraries for connecting to popular third-party services using http4k compatible APIs, along with Fake implementations for usage during testing and Storage implementations.
-These all utilise the uniform `Server as a Function`
-`HttpHandler` interface exposed by [http4k](https://http4k.org), so you can:
+http4k-connect is a set of lightweight API libraries for connecting to popular third-party cloud services using [http4k](https://http4k.org) compatible APIs, along with Fake implementations for usage during local testing.
+These are all underpinned by a variation on the uniform [Server as a Function](https://monkey.org/~marius/funsrv.pdf) model powered by the `HttpHandler` interface exposed by [http4k](https://http4k.org), so you can:

 1. Take advantage of the simple and powerful SaaF model and APIs used in http4k.
 1. Plug everything together completely in-memory and take advantage of this powerful model.